Roasted Cauliflower with Schug (Zhug) + Yogurt Sauce

-The spiced green sauce, I learned, is called skhug (pronounced skoog, sometimes spelled zhug), a Middle Eastern blend of herbs, chilies, and toasted spices.
+The spiced green sauce, I learned, is called schug (pronounced skoog, sometimes spelled zhug), originating from Yemen, a blend of herbs, chilies, and toasted spices.
 Josh describes it as a “workhorse recipe,” and notes that at his restaurant, Ava Gene’s, they use it on everything: vegetables, grilled meats, and snacks of all kinds.

-Toss it on a sheet pan with a sliced onion, some of the ground cumin and coriander, along with smoked paprika, cayenne, salt, and olive oil.
+Season it with ground cumin and coriander, along with smoked paprika, cayenne, salt, and olive oil:

-Meanwhile, stir together yogurt, lemon juice and salt.
+Meanwhile, make the yogurt sauce: yogurt, lemon juice and salt.